Restore Your Credit with 720 Credit Score

 1. You need to take immediate action to start rebuilding your credit score after a bankruptcy.
 If you’re timely, proactive, and consistent, you may be able to transform your credit score in as little as 12 to 24 months after your bankruptcy has been discharged.

 2. You must continue to use credit.
 We understand that you may be wary of getting yourself into another bad financial situation, but it’s critical that you resist the temptation to avoid using credit again.
 While doing so may seem like a smart decision, it always turns out to be financially harmful.
 As time passes, instead of having poor credit, you will simply end up with no credit.
 Unfortunately, having no credit is just as bad as having poor credit.
-If you want to rebuild good credit, you need to learn how to make purchases and repayments using credit responsibly.
+If you want to rebuild good credit, you need to open a new credit card and learn how to make purchases and repayments using credit responsibly.

 Since our bankruptcy clients are understandably concerned about improving their damaged credit, we’ve compared numerous products and organizations to find the best credit education program available.
 Our conclusion?
 After thorough testing, we learned that people who have gone through 720CreditScore.com’s credit program (7 Steps to a 720 Credit Score) can transform their credit scores.
 How long does it take?
 Many people start to see changes within just 24 months of declaring bankruptcy.